 November 2nd 2017 – By: William Larsen – Civilians News – “News For All Views”

-For those reasons, I believe social security should be made available to those who are 57 years of age, or older, and have paid into the system throughout their adult lives, (here in America).
-Nevertheless, the current minimum age to receive social security retirement benefits, today, is 62 years old.
+For these reasons, I believe social security benefits, should be made available to those who are 57 years of age, and have paid into the system throughout their adult lives.
+Nevertheless, the current minimum age to receive these benefits, remains 62 years old, today.

 For this reason, I believe the minimum age requirement to collect social security, should be lowered from 62 to 57.